 Virginia teacher shot by 6-year-old files $40M lawsuit after she says school ignored warnings

-Almost three months after Virginia teacher Abigail Zwerner was shot by a 6-year-old student, the injured educator filed a $40 million lawsuit Monday alleging school administrators shrugged off multiple warnings from staff and students who believed the boy had a gun and posed an imminent threat on the day of the shooting, and did so knowing the child “had a history of random violence.”
+Almost three months after Virginia teacher Abigail Zwerner was shot by a 6-year-old student, she filed a $40 million lawsuit Monday alleging school administrators shrugged off multiple warnings from staff and students who believed the boy had a gun and posed an imminent threat on the day of the shooting, and did so knowing the child "had a history of random violence."

 The Jan.
-6 shooting of Zwerner at Richneck Elementary School in Newport News stunned the country as police announced the child’s actions were intentional.
-The student shot Zwerner with a 9mm handgun while she sat at a reading table in their first-grade classroom, according to officials.
+6 shooting of Zwerner at Richneck Elementary School in Newport News stunned the country as police announced the child's actions were intentional.
+The student shot her with a 9 mm handgun while she sat at a reading table in their first-grade classroom, according to officials.

-The complaint, filed in the Circuit Court for the city of Newport News, says Richneck assistant principal Ebony Parker chose to “breach her assumed duty” to protect Zwerner, “despite multiple reports that a firearm was on school property and likely in possession of a violent individual.”
+The injured educator's complaint, filed in the Newport News Circuit Court, says Richneck Assistant Principal Ebony Parker chose to "breach her assumed duty" to protect Zwerner, "despite multiple reports that a firearm was on school property and likely in possession of a violent individual."

 Parker resigned in the wake of the shooting.
 She could not immediately be reached for comment Monday.